Aliases for HNMT Gene

 GeneCards Summary for HNMT Gene

 HNMT (Histamine N-Methyltransferase) is a Protein Coding gene.
 Diseases associated with HNMT include Mental Retardation, Autosomal Recessive 51 and Asthma.
-Among its related pathways are Histidine metabolism and Viral mRNA Translation.
+Among its related pathways are Viral mRNA Translation and Histidine metabolism.
 Gene Ontology (GO) annotations related to this gene include N-methyltransferase activity and histamine N-methyltransferase activity.

 UniProtKB/Swiss-Prot Summary for HNMT Gene